nanoc/nanoc.app/content/doc/reference/config.md

 A list of index filenames, i.e. names of files that will be served by a web server when a directory is requested.
 Usually, index files are named “index.html”, but depending on the web server, this may be something else, such as “default.htm”.
-This list is used by nanoc to generate pretty URLs.
+This list is used by Nanoc to generate pretty URLs.

 	#!yaml
 	index_filenames: <%= array_to_yaml(Nanoc::Int::Configuration::DEFAULT_CONFIG[:index_filenames]) %>